 To demonstrate the synergy of multimodal neuroimaging, we host an annual topical symposium.

 Participation in the summer workshop is made by completing an application online.
-Participants in this workshop will receive an allowance based upon eligibility to cover meals and other education-related expenses and will be provided with housing in a double-occupancy dormitory on campus.
+If eligible, participants in this workshop will receive an allowance to cover meals and other education-related expenses and will be provided with housing in a double-occupancy dormitory on campus.
 They will also receive partial funds, to help defray the cost of travel and other related expenses.
 Please note that funding is limited to 12 recipients.